 During this ritual, the path to the cemetery is lit up with pumpkins for the procession, during which religious songs are sung.

 How the Light of the Souls is celebrated

 This festival is held on the Saturday before All Saints Day.
-Families from the surrounding villages go on this day to Trasmoz to enjoy all the activities and workshops which take place throughout the day.
+Families from the surrounding villages go this day to Trasmoz to enjoy all the activities and workshops which take place throughout the day.
 Starting with the seeking of the pumpkins being decorated and later on being placed around the village.
 There is music and some parades.
 At 7 pm the procession of the Souls leaves the church of the village to the cemetery.
 It is after the procession when the “Frightening Roads of Trasmoz” begins.
-At this point the Light of the Souls Offer both fear and fun to hundreds of visitors, many of them dressed up as witches, vampires and ghosts.
+At this point the Light of the Souls offer both fear and fun to hundreds of visitors, many of them dressed up as witches, vampires and ghosts.